Digital Museum of Learning Logo

 How children learn to protect the planet

 Throughout history, how have children learned to protect the environment?
 Can we use the past to inspire future generations to become sustainable citizens?
 This digital exhibition brings educational artefacts and artworks to life on your screen!
-The interactive stories encourage visitors of all ages… + Read more
+The interactive stories encourage visitors of all ages to think critically about their relationship with nature and the environment.
+Join us on an exciting journey and discover how to make the environment matter! + Read more

 In this exhibition